 Faculty members whose research grants terminated on March 31, 2014, but who received an extension to use up the remaining funds from April 1, 2014 to March 31, 2015, will be eligible to supervise a USRA student in the summer or fall of 2015 or the winter of 2016.

 In addition, faculty members whose research grants terminated on March 31, 2015, but who received an extension to use up the remaining funds from April 1, 2015 to March 31, 2016, will be eligible to supervise a USRA student in the summer or fall of 2016, or the winter of 2017.

-Please consult the USRA Liaison Officer of the university at which you would like to hold the award to find out about eligible supervisors.
+Consult the USRA Liaison Officer at the university where you would like to hold the award to find out about eligible supervisors.

 Note: In the case of small universities that are having difficulty allocating all of their USRAs to a limited number of NSERC grant holders, supervision of the remaining USRAs by natural sciences and engineering faculty members without NSERC funding may be considered.
-The university will need to obtain prior approval from NSERC by submitting an e-mail request (maximum of two pages) to the USRA Program Officer that includes:
+The USRA Liaison Officer at the university must obtain prior approval from NSERC by submitting an email request (maximum of two pages) to the USRA Program Officer that includes:

 Requests for these exceptions must demonstrate clearly that the proposed supervisor is pursuing a research program with the intention of obtaining NSERC research funding in the near future.
 Ongoing collaborations, particularly with NSERC-funded faculty at the same institution or elsewhere, recent refereed publications, a consistent supervisory record, and recent applications for funding from sources other than NSERC are all evidence of this intention.
 Exceptions apply to one fiscal year only.